A Forgotten Ambassador in Cairo

-A Forgotten Ambassador in Cairo: The Life and Times of Syud Hossain is a biography of Syud Hossain - who was a journalist, an Indian Independence Activist, and the first ever Indian ambassador to Egypt - written by N.S.
+A Forgotten Ambassador in Cairo: The Life and Times of Syud Hossain is a biography of Syud Hossain - who was a journalist, an Indian independence activist, and the first ever Indian ambassador to Egypt - written by N.S.
 Vinodh and published by Simon and Schuster India in 2020.

 Overview

-Born to a nawabi family of Dhaka, Hossain was a journalist and the editor of The Independent, nationalist newspaper started by Indian Independence Activist Motilal Nehru.
+Born to a nawabi family of Dhaka, Hossain was a journalist and the editor of The Independent, nationalist newspaper started by Indian Independence activist Motilal Nehru.
 During this time period, while staying in Allahabad, he got attracted to Motilal's daughter Sarup Nehru (also known as Vijaya Lakshmi Pandit, a sister of Independent India's first PM Jawaharlal Nehru), and eloped with her and subsequently secretly married.

 Under pressure of Motilal Nehru and Mahatma Gandhi, Hossain annulled his marriage and he was further advised to stay away from the country for a few years.
-He went to the United States, where he proliferated the message of the Mahatma, and later fought for Indian immigrant rights in the USA, resulting into Luce–Celler Act of 1946, which paved the way for the second mass immigration.
+He went to the United States, where he proliferated the message of the Mahatma, and later fought for Indian immigrant rights in the US, resulting into Luce–Celler Act of 1946, which paved the way for the second mass immigration.